nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 78
 00:04:40,156 --> 00:04:42,270
-[SPEAKER_01]: Yeah, he has an episode of Dark Knight Diaries.
+[SPEAKER_01]: Yeah, he has an episode of Darknet Diaries.

 79
 00:04:42,290 --> 00:04:45,289